Welcome to my website!

 I started writing for fun when I was in eighth grade.
 I liked thinking up silly stories and inventing goofy character names.
 And I was always making up my own words to popular songs that I heard on the radio.
 This turned out to be a useful skill as a children’s librarian, because I have written lots of songs to use in storytimes.

 I grew up in New Bedford, Massachusetts.
 My parents owned a small store, Dotty’s Variety (named after my mother) which had a penny candy counter, back when you could actually buy Bazooka bubble gum and red licorice for a penny.
 My brother and I often helped out at the store during the 18 years that my parents owned it.
-Perhaps I was thinking of the store when I wrote The Dreidel That Wouldn’t Spin: A Toyshop Tale of Hanukkah, published in 2014 by Wisdom Tales.
+Perhaps I was thinking of the store when I wrote my first Toyshop book, The Dreidel That Wouldn’t Spin: A Toyshop Tale of Hanukkah, published in 2014 by Wisdom Tales, and my newest book, Esther's Gragger: A Toyshop Tale of Purim (2019).

 Although I have been writing children’s stories for several years, it took a long time for me to break into the children’s book market.
 Meanwhile, I went to library school and became Head of Children’s Services at the Stratford Library in Stratford, CT.
 I published several library resource books which you can read about on this web site.
 I enjoyed writing them, but now I want to focus on writing for kids.
 I will keep you updated on my progress!